Positive maps and extendibility hierarchies from copositive matrices: Introduction

+We refer to \cref{sec:DPS} for further details.
+Any counterexample to this question could be used to detect entanglement of quantum states that are $r$-PPT bosonic extendible for arbitrarily high $r\geq 1$.
+While partial results are known (e.g., inclusion of its interior), a full resolution remains open, reflecting the deep interplay between convex geometry, operator algebras, and optimization in the characterization of quantum entanglement.

-A fruitful strategy for finding positive indecomposable maps is to impose \emph{symmetries} on the maps under consideration.
+On the other hand, a fruitful strategy for finding PPT entangled states and positive indecomposable maps is to impose \emph{symmetries} on the states and maps under consideration \cite{vollbrecht2001entanglement,eggeling2001separability,singh2021diagonal,park2024universal}.
 A particularly rich and physically relevant class is that of \emph{diagonal unitary covariant} (DUC) maps \cite{liu2015unitary, singh2021diagonal}, which commute with conjugations by diagonal unitary matrices.
 Such maps, and their close relatives the \emph{conjugate diagonal unitary covariant} (CDUC) maps, have recently been the subject of intense study due to their structured algebraic properties \cite{singh2022ppt, kennedy2018composition, singh2024ergodic}.
 Recent work established a fundamental isomorphism between the space of DUC/CDUC maps and the vector space of \emph{pairs of matrices} $(A,B)$ sharing a common diagonal \cite{johnston2019pairwise, singh2021diagonal}.
 Within this framework, a cone of pairwise completely positive matrices $\PCP_n$ was introduced, which was shown to correspond precisely to the class of \emph{entanglement breaking} DUC/CDUC maps.
 This breakthrough provided a complete description of the strongest form of positivity for these maps.
 However, a corresponding characterization for general positivity was left as a significant open problem.
 This gap motivates the central questions of this paper: